 Inpatient Rehabilitation Facility (IRF)

 An IRF is a hospital, or part of a hospital, that provides an intensive rehabilitation program to inpatients.
 Patients who are admitted must be able to tolerate an intensive level of rehabilitation services and benefit from a team approach.
 The IRF benefit is not to be used as a substitute to complete the full course of treatment in the referring hospital.
 A patient who has not yet completed the full course of treatment in the referring hospital is expected to remain there, with appropriate rehabilitative treatment provided, until the full course of treatment has been completed.
-The medical records must support that the documentation and criteria requirements are both met for the IRF stay to be considered medically reasonable and necessary.
+The medical records must sufficiently demonstrate that the admission to an IRF was reasonable and necessary.

 The rehabilitation physician develops the patient's expected course of treatment completed with input from all interdisciplinary team members.
 The individualized overall POC must be "individualized" to the unique care needs of the patient based on information found in the preadmission screening and what is collected in therapy assessments.
-THE INFORMATION MUST BE integrated by a rehabilitation physician to support a documented overall plan of care that is completed and signed within four (4) days of admission.
+THE INFORMATION MUST BE garnered and integrated by a rehabilitation physician to support a documented overall POC that is completed and signed within four (4) days of admission.
 It is acceptable to complete on day 1, 2, 3, or 4 of the patient's IRF admission, with the day of admission counting as "day 1".
 The documented POC must support the determination that the IRF admission is reasonable and necessary.